 Both the Tru and Fleetwood homes have what is called “thermal zone” upgrades ranging from Zone I to Zone III, with I being the least.
 With Tru, upgrading your thermal zone means an increase in insulation as well as upgraded windows.
 Fleetwood offers an increase in insulation.

 The price will vary depending on the size of your single wide, but often it is inexpensive enough that you will save on utility bills the cost of the upgrade within a few short years.
 Not bad considering the savings in energy bills and increased comfort during extreme weather months.

 Another pretty big step up in energy efficiency is what is called the ENERGY STAR package.
 Fleetwood does not offer this upgrade but it is available on every Tru home.

-The standard price for all single wide homes receiving this upgrade is a flat $995.
 Choosing ENERGY STAR offers the most energy efficient windows and insulation available as well as a digital programmable thermostat and LED lights installed throughout the home.